 The bill, which is even more extreme than the highly controversial abortion ban passed by Georgia lawmakers last year, has been blocked year after year by Democrats in Colorado’s General Assembly.

-Another bill, which has never before been introduced in Colorado, concerns the extremely unlikely scenario in which a baby is born alive following a failed abortion attempt, and would penalize doctors who don’t offer adequate medical care to that baby.
+Another bill concerns the extremely unlikely scenario in which a baby is born alive following a failed abortion attempt, and would penalize doctors who don’t offer adequate medical care to that baby.

 Doctors say that such an event, in which an infant born alive after an attempted abortion is denied medical care, simply doesn’t occur.